v-tisip/windows-uwp-pr.de-de/windows-apps-src/launch-resume/how-to-create-and-consume-an-app-service.md

        {
            this.inventoryService = new AppServiceConnection();

-           // Here, we use the app service name defined in the app service provider's Package.appxmanifest file in the <Extension> section. this.inventoryService.AppServiceName = "com.microsoft.inventory";
+           // Here, we use the app service name defined in the app service
+           // provider's Package.appxmanifest file in the <Extension> section. this.inventoryService.AppServiceName = "com.microsoft.inventory";

+           // Use Windows.ApplicationModel.Package.Current.Id.FamilyName
-           // Use Windows.ApplicationModel.Package.Current.Id.FamilyName within the app service provider to get this value. this.inventoryService.PackageFamilyName = "replace with the package family name";
+           // within the app service provider to get this value. this.inventoryService.PackageFamilyName = "Replace with the package family name";

            var status = await this.inventoryService.OpenAsync();

            if (status != AppServiceConnectionStatus.Success)
            {
                textBox.Text= "Failed to connect";